Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 Luke 23:53 Then he took it down, wrapped it in linen, and laid it in a tomb that was hewn out of the rock, where no one had ever lain before.

-Luke 23:54 That day was the Preparation, and the Sabbath drew near.
+Luke 23:54 That day was the Preparation, and the Sabbath drew near (at sun set).

-- April 25,31 AD; the following day was Passover Celebrated, a Holy Convocation aka a High Sabbath.
+- That evening, called the following day on the Jewish calendar, Passover was Celebrated, a Holy Convocation aka a High Sabbath.
 It was against Jewish law to leave a body on the cross during Passover which would begin as soon as the sun set according to the Jewish calendar.
 Jesus had to be taken down before the sun had set.

 Luke 23:55 And the women who had come with Him from Galilee followed after, and they observed the tomb and how His body was laid.

 Luke 23:56 Then they returned and prepared spices and fragrant oils.
 And they rested on the Sabbath according to the commandment.